-The Chicago RLTO is above anything you’ve agreed to in writing.
+The Chicago RLTO is your umbrella and RLTO Section 5-12-170 will ultimately serve as your means to break your lease in Chicago.
+Moreover, the Chicago law protects you from anything you’ve agreed to in writing.
 Most Chicago tenants feel that because they’ve signed something, it is enforceable against them.
 This is not the case!
+Calling a lawyer for Chicago RLTO lease termination is something that every tenant needs to do.

 According to RLTO Section 5-12-140(a): “Except as otherwise specifically provided by this chapter, no rental agreement may provide that the landlord or tenant: (a) Agrees to waive or forego rights, remedies or obligations provided under this chapter;